MatthewChow03/MatthewChow03/README.md

 <h1 align="center">About Me</h1>

-I am a first year engineering student pursuing a major in Computer Engineering at the University of British Columbia.
+I am a second year computer engineering student at the University of British Columbia.

 <details>